Have a question? Tweet us.

 Q: How do I get there?

-A: You can drive there, or take the bus.
+A: Chop Shop/ 1st Ward is located right off of the Damen Blue Line stop.
+You can drive there, or take the bus.
 A cab is a excellent plan, too!
 If you live nearby, you could even walk.
-We'll get some maps together for you shortly.

 Q: Can my restaurant participate in Poutine Fest?

-A: We're currently all booked for 2013.
-If your restaurant is interested in participating in 2014, please contact us at email@example.com
+A: If your restaurant is interested in participating in 2016, please contact us at email@example.com